lannerate/flume-ng-mongodb-logbak-sink/README.md

 ## The Features:
 - - -
 1. The source was implemented to populate JSON into MongoDB.
-2. The source was implemented to "tail -f stdout.log" into MongoDB.
+2. The source was implemented to "tail -F stdout.log" into MongoDB.

 ## Getting Started
 - - -